How to Be a Whistleblower and Keep Your Job

 - Discretely try to ascertain whether there are others aware of and upset about the wrongdoing; they may be able to serve as witnesses and additional whistleblowers.

 - Don't give your managers other reasons to justify disciplinary action against you.

 - Be mindful of time limits for filing retaliation claims.

 Contact an Attorney to Learn About Your Rights and the Whistleblower Process

-Our society relies on the courage of those who speak up about wrongdoing.
-But supervisors don’t always see it that way.
+American society relies on the courage of those who speak up about wrongdoing.
+But supervisors don't always see it that way.
 There are protections available to many employees, but the application of those protections will depend on your particular circumstances.
 Contact a whistleblower attorney who can advise you on how to be a whistleblower and keep your job.